smartdevicelink/sdl_evolution/proposals/NNNN-localization.md

 getLocalization().getText(R.string.some_key); // loading string from SDL language
 ```

-The Android library don't contain SDL managers yet.
+The Android library doesn't contain SDL managers yet.
 The app developer can use the class manually if needed.
 Once Android includes a lifecycle manager it can automatically provide a localization object.

 ### Detailed design

-First of all the localization code already exist:
+First of all the localization code already exists:

 for Android see
 [Localization.java](https://github.com/kshala-ford/sdl_android/blob/feature/localization/sdl_android_lib/src/com/smartdevicelink/util/Localization.java)